Runtime-sink-file-close

 When application code wants the direct file close outcome:

-let closed = sink.file_close()In this example, the result describes file close behavior rather than generic sink close behavior.
+let closed = sink.file_close()In this example, the result describes the file-specific close path rather than generic sink close behavior.

 Error Case